 Except now there was one big obstacle: I needed to raise funding for the series.
 This was made possible by the inspired leadership of Mostafa Terrab – Chairman of OCP.
 He is a Moroccan businessman who travels all over Africa and interacts with Africans from many walks of life.
 He immediately grasped the significance of what I was trying to do and offered me support.
 He said we should try to create a movement.
 And the rest as they say is history!

 UNESCO headquarters in Paris, February 10th 2015: Launch of the TV series, ‘The History of Africa’.

-The inaugural television series based on the General History of Africa volumes compiled by UNESCO.
-Renowned international broadcaster Zeinab Badawi of Kush Communications in a partnership with UNESCO, sponsored by Morocco’s OCP.
+The inaugural television series based on the General History of Africa volumes compiled by UNESCO has been made by renowned international broadcaster Zeinab Badawi of Kush Communications in a partnership with UNESCO, sponsored by Morocco’s OCP.
 The first series of nine one-hour episodes, ending around the 13th century – brings to our television screens the fruits of a unique endeavor: The General History of Africa; the GHA.